 I have been made aware of this new company through a poster on this blog.
-It looks as if Vision Recruitment has now become Developing Your Potential Recruitment.
-The set-up is the same as RDS and Vision Recruitment used to be.
+Developing Your Potential Recruitment.
+The set-up seems the same as RDS and Vision Recruitment used to be.
 You have to take a silly literacy and numeracy test.
 Then some sales agent phones you and try to get you to buy a course for around £300.
 The course on Developing Your Potential’s site is exactly the one I did.
 It is a useless course.

 Last year, I send my CV for a job advertised by Recruitment and Development Solutions (RDS).
 I instantly received a phone call from a very slick salesman, Nick Jellyman, who told me to ever be considered for such a job (of which they apparently had many) I have to do a short course through the company.

 I should have smelled a rat, but the course wasn’t too expensive, so I enrolled.
 Needless to say the course didn’t teach me anything I didn’t already know, but I assumed the certificate would open doors for me.
 Literally a month after the course finished the company went into liquidation.

 I emailed the director, Kerri Farrington, to find out what is happening with all the jobs they had and where the certification was accredited.
 With the company not existing anymore the certificate had no value as it wasn’t accredited anywhere.
 I now sit with a certificate for a course where I learnt nothing new, which isn’t worth the paper it is written on.
 She promised to send me for interviews as soon as her new company is up and running.
 It is now a year later and she has disappeared.
 I get no answers to my emails and the phone lines are disconnected.